ezpaarse-project/ezpaarse/doc/development/platforms.md

 ## Testing Parsers

-Each parser is accompanied by what it needs to be tested: one or more files in the subdirectory `test` parser package.
+Each parser comes with what it needs to be tested: one or more files located in the `test` subdirectory from the parser package.
 These files are in CSV format and follow the ``platform.version.csv`` pattern.

 The test principle is represented by the following diagram:
 ![Parsers' test](../_static/images/ezPAARSE-Test-des-Parseurs.png "Test des parseurs")

-For each row, column data prefixed by ``in-`` are sent to the parser, and the result is compared with the columns prefixed by ``out-``.
+For each row, column data prefixed with ``in-`` are sent to the parser, and the result is compared with the columns prefixed with ``out-``.
 These must be strictly identical.

 More details on the identifiers returned by parsers are available on [this page](./ ec-attributes.html).

-In case the parser takes only an input URL (ie no other fields prefixed by ``in-``), it is possible to manually run the test file with the following command (from the directory the platform):
+When the parser only takes an input URL (ie. no other fields prefixed with ``in-``), it is possible to manually run the test file with the following command (from the directory the platform):

 ```bash
 #platform.version.csv is the test file
 cat test/platform.version.csv | ../../bin/csvextractor --fields="in-url" -c --noheader | ./parser.js
 ```

-The tests are integrated into ezPAARSE's platforms folder.
+The tests are now integrated into ezPAARSE's platforms folder (instead of coming with the core of ezPAARSE).
-To launch them, you need to setup the environment first (ezPAARSE doesn't need to be running as the parsers' tests are now autonomous):
+It means that ezPAARSE doesn't need to be running as the parsers' tests are now autonomous.
+To launch the platforms' tests, you need to setup the environment first:
 ```
 cd platforms/
 make install